Computer-based Case Simulations

 In evaluating case performance, the domains of diagnosis (including physical examination and appropriate diagnostic tests), therapy, monitoring, timing, sequencing, and location are considered.

 In this case, a 25-year-old woman at 38 weeks’ gestation comes to the emergency department after suffering a seizure with loss of consciousness about 10 minutes earlier.
-From the chief complaint, the differential diagnosis is broad; however, the comprehensive history narrows it.
+From the chief complaint, the differential diagnosis is broad; however, the comprehensive history narrows the differential.
 The patient is gravida 1, para 0, and has been receiving routine prenatal care.
-The pregnancy has been uncomplicated so far.
-She has had a severe headache for the past 3 days, and her feet have appeared swollen during the past 2 to 3 weeks.
+The pregnancy has been uncomplicated so far except for a severe headache during the past 3 days, and her feet have appeared swollen during the past 2 to 3 weeks.
 She has no previous history of seizures, and there is no history of hypertension or renal or neurologic disease.
 The patient is conscious but appears confused.

 Physical examination shows tachycardia, a low-grade fever, and elevated blood pressure.
 Cardiovascular examination shows a loud S4 and bounding central and peripheral pulses.
 There is a grade 2/6 systolic ejection murmur at the left sternal border without radiation.
 There is marked vasospasm on funduscopic examination with normal disc margins and a minor tongue laceration.
 Abdominal examination shows a gravid uterus with a fundal height of 37 cm.
 Estimated fetal weight is 2700 g (6 lb).
 The fetus is cephalic by palpation with a fetal heart rate of 144 beats/min.
 Genital examination reveals an edematous vulva.
 The cervix is dilated to 1 cm and 50% effaced.
-Extremities/spine examination shows 4+ pitting edema in both lower extremities to the midthigh region.
+Extremities/spine examination shows 4+ pitting edema in both lower extremities to the mid-thigh region.
 Neurologic/psychiatric examination shows that the patient is conscious but oriented to person and place only.
 Deep tendon reflexes are 4+ with bilateral clonus at the ankles.
 The remainder of the physical examination is unremarkable.
 The patient's illness, at this point, would seem most consistent with a neurologic or cardiovascular abnormality, possibly pregnancy-associated.
-In this pregnant patient, the new onset of seizure, elevated blood pressure, lower extremity edema, and hyperactive reflexes are highly suggestive of the diagnosis of eclampsia.
+In this pregnant patient, the new onset of seizure, elevated blood pressure, lower extremity edema, and hyperactive reflexes at this point, would be most consistent with the diagnosis of eclampsia.

 The computer-based case simulation database contains thousands of possible tests and treatments.
 Therefore, it is not feasible to list every action that might affect an examinee's score.
 The following descriptions are meant to serve as examples of actions that would add to, subtract from, or have no effect on an examinee's score for this case.